ejplatform/ej-math/docs/warning.rst

     If you plan to use this software for something important, please read the roadmap, and the issue tracker in Github.
-If you are unsure about the future of this project, please talk to the developers, or (better yet) get involved with the development of pushtogether-math!
+If you are unsure about the future of this project, please talk to the developers, or (better yet) get involved with the development of ej-math!